zhongjinluo/GarVerseLOD/README.md

 # GarVerseLOD
-This repository includes the related code of *GarVerseLOD*.
+This repository includes the related code of GarVerseLOD.

 > **GarVerseLOD**: High-Fidelity 3D Garment Reconstruction from a Single In-the-Wild Image using a Dataset with Levels of Details
 >